 Having reviewed the record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
 The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the disputed domain name such as those enumerated in the Policy or otherwise.
-On the contrary, the use of the disputed domain name for resolving to a website in which the Complainant's trademark and logo are reproduced is likely to create confusion with the Complainant's trademark as to the disputed domain name's source, sponsorship, affiliation, or endorsement.
+The disputed domain name resolves to a website in which medical automatic packing machines are offered for sale, some of them described as "Band-Aid making" machines.